Chenilles-Network/chenilles-network.github.io/concepts.md

 Moreover most of the on-chain code is meant never to be run during in the normal usage of a State Channel.
-Only in exceptional situations will small bits of it being will be invoked, a different little bit in each situation.
+Only in exceptional situations will small bits of it be invoked, a different little bit in each situation.
 That code thus requires careful design and systematic testing quite unlike any code that anyone usually writes or tests.